 - If you don’t have a printer at home, ask a family member or your Executor to print your will for you and leave it at your door.
 Only do this if you’re comfortable sharing the file with them.
-For a limited time, Willful will print and ship your will to you free of charge.
+For a limited time, Willful will print and ship your will to you for a $15 flat shipping & handling fee.
 Click here to find out more.

 - Seek out witnesses who are in your household, or who you will be seeing during social distancing (close family members).
 A reminder that your witnesses can’t be anyone who benefits from your will - so your beneficiaries and Executors can’t sign.
 But family members who don’t fall into that category make great witnesses.
 Willful provides you with an instructions page outlining who cannot sign your will so it’s extremely clear.

 - Avoid crowded spaces and touching surfaces on public transportation, if you can, when traveling to meet with your witnesses.

 - You and your witnesses should wash your hands thoroughly with antibacterial soap before and after signing and witnessing the will.

 - Sanitize the surface on which your will is to be signed and witnessed with an antibacterial wipe or spray.